 Dean, Innovation and EngagementRead More

-John Helliker is the Director, Strategic Partnerships at SIRT as well as its founder.
-John has been an inspiration at Sheridan College since 2005, initially teaching direction and previsualization as a faculty member.
+John Helliker is the Dean of Innovation and Engagement at Sheridan College and the founder of SIRT.
+John has been an inspiration at Sheridan College since 2005, initially teaching direction and pre-visualization as a faculty member.
 Prior to this, John worked extensively and successfully as a director and writer within the Canadian film and television industry.
 In 2012, John was presented with Ontario’s prestigious ORION Leadership Award for Higher Education.
 In 2014, he was awarded the Association of Canadian Community Colleges National Leadership Excellence Award, which recognizes his innovative work at SIRT.
 Currently, his creative and research focus is on virtual reality, empathy and social action.